 If you’ve decided online marketplace business models are your thing, you then need to decide on the right marketplace to sell in.
 There are three basic types of online marketplace business models:

 - Consumer to consumer (C2C).
 In this online marketplace business model, anyone who has products to sell or wants to buy goods can do so.
 You simply need to list the goods you’re selling or use the search bar to find what you’re interested in.
-This is called consumer to consumer, or C2C, because you don’t need a business license or specific credentials to sell. eBay is a great C2C example and one of the best marketplace apps, too.
+This is called consumer to consumer, or C2C, because you don’t need a business license or specific credentials to sell. eBay is a great C2C example and one of the best marketplace apps for the best side hustles.
 C2C marketplaces are an inexpensive way to get started if you don’t have the resources necessary for large operations.

 - eCommerce and retail sites (B2B and B2C).
 An online retail store is the essence of eCommerce--physical products being sold through a website.
 Business owners look for (or make) popular goods, list them on their website, and sell them to target markets.
 You can learn how to build an eCommerce website by reviewing eCommerce website examples and using an eCommerce website builder.
+Luckily, finding the best eCommerce website isn't too much of a hassle.
 If you want a top-tier digital presence with minimal effort, try BlueCart eCommerce.
 Our SEO-optimized platform handles your digital catalog, eCommerce payment processing, and store appearance for you.

 - Wholesale marketplaces (B2B).
 A wholesale marketplace is where businesses sell supplies, raw materials inventory, or other products to businesses or consumers.
 Wholesale supply chains are a key part of understanding B2B meaning and what products go through before reaching retail channels.
 Make wholesale sales by listing popular wholesale items to sell, and don’t forget to include a minimum order quantity (MOQ) from your buyers.